juliarodina/RuSemShift/rusemshift_2/README.md

 - 2: Distantly related
 - 3: Closely Related
 - 4: Identical

+Inter-rater agreement as measured by Krippendorff’s α: **0.53**.

+Inter-rater agreement as measured by average pairwise Spearman correlation: **0.525**.

 # Relatedness measures
 The resulting scores were then averaged to produce four measures of semantic relatedness.